ietf-wg-cellar/matroska-specification/notes.md

 All `Segments` within a `Linked Segment` **MAY** set a `SegmentFamily` with a common value to make it easier for a `Matroska Player` to know which `Segments` are meant to be played together.

+The `SegmentFilename`, `PrevFilename` and `NextFilename` elements **MAY** also give hints on the original filenames that were used when the Segment links were created, in case some `SegmentUID` are damaged.

 ## Hard Linking

 Hard Linking, also called splitting, is the process of creating a `Linked Segment`